COSBURN BOWLER Q&A • JITNEYS

 Are there other customs or expectations during a jitney game I should know about?

-Lawn bowling isn’t as stuffy as some non-bowlers believe, but there are some unspoken rules of good bowls behaviour.
-For the most part, bowls etiquette is about being friendly and respectful to the other players.
-Here are a few basics:
+Lawn bowling isn’t as stuffy as some non-bowlers believe, but there are unspoken rules of good bowls behaviour.
+For the most part, bowls etiquette is about being friendly and respectful to other players.

 - Before each game, shake hands with the other players and wish them “Good bowling.”
 Shake hands again after the game.
 NOTE: To help prevent the spread of COVID-19, we ask that bowlers avoid shaking hands until further notice.
 Please bump elbows or simply nod when you wish each other “Good bowling.”